-As St. James the Apostle embarks on the United We Build Our Church Capital Campaign, we felt it was important to address some commonly asked questions.
-We are fully committed to transparent communications throughout the campaign and will continue to share additional information.
+As St. James the Apostle embarks on United We Build Our Church Capital Campaign, was felt it important to address some commonly asked questions.
+We are fully committed to transparent communications the campaign and will continue to share additional information.

-Why do we need to build a new church?
-We already have a place to worship.
+Why do we need to build new church?
+We already have place to worship.

 Now, it is time to take bold steps toward accomplishing our ultimate vision of finally building a church.

-Why did we build the Mother Teresa Center before constructing the new church?
+Why did build the Mother Teresa Center before constructing the new church?

-After much prayerful consideration, parish leaders decided that our children – the future of our parish – should have a better place to gather for their religious formation.
-Hence, we built six classrooms that can be converted into a hall for various purposes, including renting it out for weddings, quinceañeras, etc. We generate additional revenue from the preschool and afterschool programs housed here, all of which supports our dream of building a permanent church.
+After much prayerful consideration, parish leaders decided that children – their future of parish – should have better place to gather for religious formation.
+Hence, we built six classrooms that converted into hall for various purposes, including renting it out for weddings, quinceañeras, etc. We generate additional revenue from preschool and afterschool programs housed here, which of supports dream at building permanent church.

-What was the process used to explore the possibility of a capital campaign?
+What was process used to explore the possibility of capital campaign?

-In April 2019, we hired the Steier Group, a national Catholic fundraising firm, to conduct a planning study to gauge support for a campaign to build a permanent church.
-All parishioners were invited to partake in the study, and about one third of our parish families participated either through a personal interview, mail/ online survey or in-pew survey.
-Over 96% of those who responded indicated they would make a financial pledge to the campaign.
-Upon hearing the overwhelmingly positive results of the study, parish leaders decided to embark on the United We Build Our Church Capital Campaign.
+In April 2019, we hired the Steier Group, a national Catholic fundraising firm, to conduct planning study to gauge support for campaign to build a permanent church.
+All parishioners were invited to partake in study, and about one third of parish families participated either the personal interview, mail/online survey or in-pew survey.
+Over 96% those who responded indicated the would make financial pledge to campaign.
+Upon hearing the overwhelmingly positive results of study, parish leaders decided to embark on United We Build Our Church Capital Campaign.

-Currently, we are in the design process, working on the schematic plans with our architect, Chris Kelly.
+Currently, the design process, working on schematic plans with our architect, Chris Kelly.

-Our goal is to break ground on the permanent church after the completion of the three-year pledge period from this campaign – sometime in 2023.
-From there, the construction process will likely take at least a year or two to complete, depending on a variety of factors.
+Our goal is break ground on permanent church after the completion of three-year pledge period this campaign – sometime in 2023.
+From construction process will likely take at least year or two to complete, depending on variety of factors.